 Tom Bowser, Chairman

 Retired President and Chief Executive Officer of Blue Cross and Blue Shield of Kansas City.

 Mr. Bowser has nearly 40 years of health care management experience, including 25 years with Blue Cross and Blue Shield of Kansas City, eight years with Blue Cross and Blue Shield of Oklahoma, and two years with the Blue Cross and Blue Shield Association.
 He began his career with Blue Cross and Blue Shield of Kansas City in 1969 and became the company's President and CEO in 2001.
 He was elected chairman of the Blue Cross and Blue Shield Association in 2008 – the highest elected office within the national Blues system.
 Bowser held concurrent positions until his recent retirement from Blue Cross Blue Shield of Kansas City in December 2010 when his two-year term as chairman of Association Board ended.
 Mr. Bowser also was president of Saint Luke's Health Ventures in the 1980s.

 Mr. Bowser has served the Kansas City community as past chairman of the Greater Kansas City Chamber of Commerce, past chairman of the Kansas City Area Development Council and as a board member of the Civic Council of Greater Kansas City.
 He also serves as a board member of the BCS Financial Corporation, the University of Kansas Endowment Association and the University of Kansas Edwards Campus.
-Bowser holds a bachelor's degree from the University of Kansas and TransforMED.
+Bowser holds a bachelor's degree from the University of Kansas.

 Mr. Bowser was appointed to the MRIGlobal Board of Trustees in 2008 and to the Board of Directors in 2011.